-If you’re thinking about converting a property into an HMO you’re going to have to think hard about the layout of the house.
-Today we’re going to be looking at the installation of en suite bathrooms and more specifically at whether or not it is worth sacrificing some of that precious bedroom space to have them included in your HMO design.
+If you’re thinking about converting a property into an HMO, you’re going to have to think hard about the layout of the house.
+Today, we’re looking at en-suite bathrooms and at whether or not it’s worth sacrificing some of the bedroom space to have them included in your HMO design.

 [0.55] Bedrooms: Bigger is better